 “The exact parameters vary across clients, and how their sales team identifies a dead lead,” Shultis says, but these are common criteria:

 Contact's time of last visit > X days

 Contact hasn't opened an email in > X days

 “By removing all of the client's dead leads, they are able to shift their focus onto the contacts in their database that matter—those that actually have a chance of becoming an MQL, SQL, or potential Customer.”

 4. Whatever You Do, Create a System and Use It Often

 No matter how you decide to clean your database, it’s important to have a system.
 Once you’ve created a set of rules that your sales and marketing teams can follow, make it a habit.

 That’s how you’ll prevent more errors from happening in the future.

 Of course, there’s no way to completely obviate the need for database cleaning.
 But if you can create a system that works and make sure your teams use it, you’ll save yourself a huge amount of time in the long run.

-Learn more here about how Insycle can help HubSpot users cleanse data and improve their data operations on the whole.
+Learn more about how Insycle can help cleanse HubSpot data and improve their data operations on the whole.